BracketBotCapstone/quickstart/README.md

 ## Getting Started

-To set up your robot for the first time, please follow the instructions in the setup guide:
+To set up your robot, look at the setup folder:

 [**Setup Guide**](./setup/README.md)